 Spider Mites and Cannabis

 Spider mites have tiny sharp mouths that pierce individual plant cells and suck out the contents.
-This is what results in the tiny yellow, orange or white speckles you see on your plant leaves.
+This results in tiny yellow, orange, or white speckles on your plant leaves.

 Spider mites are common cannabis pests, especially when growing in soil.
 Although less common in hydroponics, spider mites can show up in any setup where cannabis is being cultivated!